altndrr/lmms-eval/docs/task_guide.md

 **Generation-based Tasks (GPT-Eval)**

-You can check the following tasks to see how we incoporate GPT4 as judge model into our evaluation pipeline.
+You can check the following tasks to see how we incorporate GPT4 as judge model into our evaluation pipeline.

 - LLaVA-In-The-Wild (https://github.com/EvolvingLMMs-Lab/lmms-eval/blob/main/lmms_eval/tasks/llava-in-the-wild/llava-in-the-wild.yaml)